alantao912/juliette/README.md

 ### About
 ---

 The core of her decision making process is built with an algorithm called <i>Principal Variation Search</i> (PVS); a special flavor of the classic, tried-and-true alpha beta search.
 Additional heuristics are used for more aggressive pruning of potentially irrelevant subtrees.
+These methods include razoring (WIP), futility-pruning, and delta-pruning.

 High-quality evaluations of tactically quiet leaf nodes is done using a hand crafted function.